How To Detox Your Relationship (For When Things Just Feel Off)

 As you work on cleansing your relationship, you might want to create space in your detox dates for clearing out one resentment at a time.
 For example, you might say, "I realized that I feel really hurt when you don't let me know you'll be home late.
 This has been a chronic issue, and I've been storing a lot of anger and resentment about it.
 I also feel sad and disrespected, as I am excited to see you and share dinner together.
 It would feel much better to me if you'd call to let me know when you're running late.
 I'd like to talk about this and create a new pattern that honors both of us."

-As you slowly but surely address negative issues and replace them with positive dynamics, your relationship will radiate with the benefits of your detoxing efforts.
+As you slowly but surely address negative issues and replace them with positive dynamics, your relationship will start to radiate.

 Step 4: Practice reflective listening.